cwalsh/api_canon/README.md

 # API Canon

 ## Introduction
-API Canon is a tool for programatically documenting APIs with example usage.
+API Canon is a tool for programatically documenting Ruby on Rails APIs with example usage.

 ## Installation and usage
 If you're using bundler, then put this in your Gemfile: